ForEveryoneHome: Local Solutions for Housing Equity

-We believe the low-income communities of color who are most likely to benefit from an inclusive growth and anti-displacement strategy must be involved in shaping it.
-Participating teams from each city must include community partners that are trusted and informed voices on housing issues facing low-income communities of color in their cities.
-These partners will serve as full participants in the initiative, adding their insights, experiences and community priorities to the policy discussions, and amplifying community outreach efforts.
-We will help participants develop community engagement strategies to ensure broader input into the needs assessment, agenda-setting and policy development phases of the initiative.
+Participating teams from each city include community partners that are trusted and informed voices on housing issues facing low-income communities of color in their cities.
+These partners serve as full participants in the initiative, adding their insights, experiences and community priorities to the policy discussions, and amplifying community outreach efforts.
+We also help participants develop community engagement strategies to ensure broader input into the needs assessment, agenda-setting and policy development phases of the initiative.

 Racial Equity Lens

-We will challenge ourselves and participants to bring a racial equity lens to our work.
-This means approaching our work with the acknowledgment that housing is not, and never has been, a race-neutral endeavor in the United States.
-We will ask each city to tell its housing story, focusing in particular on the legacy of individual and institutional racial bias that has shaped who lives where and the people who have benefited and suffered due to past practices.
+We ask each city to tell its housing story, focusing in particular on the legacy of individual and institutional racial bias that has shaped who lives where and the people who have benefited and suffered due to past practices.
 The goal is to elevate an often neglected local history and to recognize its importance in the development of inclusive housing policies aimed at dismantling the legacy of disadvantage this history has yielded.
-ForEveryoneHome participants from each community will work collectively to ensure that this history informs any new policies the city pursues.
+ForEveryoneHome participants from each community work to ensure that this history informs new policies the city will pursue.

 Foundation-Funded, With a Community Match